 Performance time

-Part B of the Work according to Section IV.
-Article 1 of this Contract shall be performed and delivered by Contractor to the place of performance until the day of 18.
-12. 2014.

 The complete Work without any defects and outstanding works shall be completed and submitted to the Principal until 23th December 2014.

 Contractor undertakes to perform the Work fully and completely, within the deadline and quality in compliance with this contract, and in the condition to be properly used.